 If your child is off school for more than one day, please contact us every two days to let us know when your child is likely to return to school.
-Please look at our Attendance booklet for help and support or contact Mrs Sheard 01274 581898 or firstname.lastname@example.org
+Please look at our Attendance booklet for help and support.

 Addressing Poor Attendance

-If your child's attendance drops under 90%, Mrs Sheard will contact you from school to discuss any issues you or your child may be having.
-A meeting in school may be arranged to discuss what support can be offered to you and your child, an attendance action plan may be set up in order to clearly identify any issues and to outline what support will be put in place in order for your child's attendance to improve.
+If your child's attendance drops under 95%, Mrs Sheard may contact you from school to discuss any issues you or your child may be having.
+A letter will be sent informing you of our concerns and a meeting in school may be arranged to discuss what support can be offered to you and your child, this could involve the Education Welfare Officer.
+Please have a look through our Attendance booklet for more information.